 NoveList Plus.
 Book recommendations from the Readers’ Advisory.

 GoodReads–The world’s largest site for readers and book recommendations, whose mission is to help people find and share books they love.
 750 million books have been added with 29 million reviews.
 At Goodreads, you can create a profile, keep track of what you’ve read and build your own virtual library with your favorite titles.
 You can also see what your friends are reading and receive recommendations based on your past reading experience.

 Fantastic Fiction–Bibliographies for over 30,000 authors.
 Information on over 350,000 books.
 Throughout the site, just click on a book to see its cover picture, description and publication details.

 What Should I Read Next?–Enter a book you like and this site will analyze their database of real readers’ favorite books to provide book recommendations and suggestions for what to read next.

 Gnod.com–Great site for recommendations on not just books but movies, music, even art!
-The literature map is a distinct feature.
+Click on the black dot in the center and the legs change colors.
+Each leg is a feature of the site.
+The red dot is Literature featuring the unique Literature Map.
 Type in an author’s name and a scattered list of relevant author names will appear, with those most closely aligned with the original author’s style or genre closest in proximity.
 The other Literature feature is Discover.
 Type in an author’s name and Discover offers another author who might fit your taste based on reader recommendations.
 Check out the other colored legs for movie recommendations, music and art.

 BookBrowse–An online magazine for book lovers – including reviews, previews, “behind the book” backstories, author interviews, reading guides, and much more.